Steel's Programme: Evidential Framework, the Core and Ultimate-L: The Core of

 \end{axiom}

-Now, if the mantle itself satisfies GA, then the mantle is a \textit{bedrock}, in particular, a \textit{minimum} bedrock contained in all other grounds, and the latter could legitimately be seen as a \textit{core universe} of the set-generic multiverse generated over it.\footnote{ An essential property to be satisfied for this to take place is Downwards Directedness, that is, that any two grounds have a ground \textit{in common}.
+Now, if the mantle itself satisfies GA, then the mantle is a \textit{bedrock}, in particular, a \textit{minimum} bedrock contained in all other grounds, and the latter could legitimately be seen as the \textit{core universe} of the set-generic multiverse (generated over it) that we'll be describing in full detail in the next subsection.\footnote{ An essential property to be satisfied for this to take place is Downwards Directedness, that is, that any two grounds have a ground \textit{in common}.
 The Downwards Directedness Hypothesis (DDG) is, precisely, the claim that all grounds are \textit{downwards directed}. \cite{U:DDG} proves that DDG already holds in $\mathsf{ZFC}$ (Proposition 5.1, p.
 13).} A fuller mathematical characterisation of the core may, thus, be attempted.
-However, already at this point, it emerges that the features of the core are (over $\mathsf{ZFC}$) awfully indeterminate.
+However, already at this point, it emerges that the features of the core may be (over $\mathsf{ZFC}$) indeterminate.
 This is shown by the following, fundamental theorem: